 I believe the most effective approach to healing is through the combination of multiple disciplines.
 To be sure I am providing the highest level of care, I maintain best practices by regularly studying with top level instructors and keeping abreast of the latest information in nursing, massage and integrative medicine.

-If you are looking to reduce pain, recover from surgery, rehabilitate from injury, regain movement or flexibility; if you want to feel less stressed, more energetic, relaxed, calm and empowered, then allow me to serve you by sharing the lessons of my professional and personal experience.
+If you are looking for help navigating our complex healthcare system, have questions your current healthcare concerns, want to reduce pain, recover from surgery, rehabilitate from injury, regain movement or flexibility; if you want to feel less stressed, more energetic, relaxed, calm and empowered, then allow me to serve you by sharing the lessons of my professional and personal experience.

 I am honored and excited to work with you and support you along your journey!